-- 'Looked after child' is a child who is in the care of the local authority in accordance with Section 22 of the Children Act 1989 at the time the application for admission to school is made and whom the local authority has confirmed will still be 'looked after' at the date of admission. - An 'adoption order' is an order made under section 46 of the Adoption and Children Act 2002

-- A 'residence order' is an order outlining the arrangements as to the person with whom the child will live under section 8 of the Children Act 1989 - A 'special guardianship order' is an order appointing one or more individuals to be a child's special guardian or guardians. - 'Sibling' refers to blood brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of a parent's/carer's partner in every case the child should be living in the same family unit at the same address.
+- 'Looked after child' is a child who is in the care of the local authority in accordance with Section 22 of the Children Act 1989 at the time the application for admission to school is made and whom the local authority has confirmed will still be 'looked after' at the date of admission.
+This includes children looked after in care outside of England. - An 'adoption order' is an order made under section 46 of the Adoption and Children Act 2002 - A 'child arrangements order' previously known as a 'residence order' is an order outlining the arrangements as to the person with whom the child will live under section 8 of the Children Act 1989 - A 'special guardianship order' is an order appointing one or more individuals to be a child's special guardian or guardians. - 'Sibling' refers to blood brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of a parent's/carer's partner in every case the child should be living in the same family unit at the same address.